Hantu, Rose de Jericho

 His focus is the perception of space and he has realised multiple urban installations on the perception of the vacuum.
 His work with multi-screen installations make him experiment with the relations we establish via the image with the world surrounding us, considering image and representation systems.
 For him, a work of art is not an object to look at, but a space of experience through which – or in which – we situate ourselves.

-Sofar we worked together for the Transtechnology Conference Public Dialogues 2013, Plymouth, Session 6: ‘Artist, Territory, History’ chaired by Edith Doove; the online exhibition #1 – Hantu and the communication around their recent show ‘Comme l’herbe pousse’ at 3 rue Français, Paris, the art space of Miss China, 11-17 november 2020.
-See images below.
+So far we worked together amongst others on the Transtechnology Conference Public Dialogues 2013, Plymouth, Session 6: ‘Artist, Territory, History’ chaired by Edith Doove; the online exhibition #1 – Hantu; the communication around their recent show ‘Comme l’herbe pousse’ at 3 rue Français, Paris, the art space of Miss China, 11-17 november 2020, the group show Troupe/troup at ChezKit, Pantin, 2021.